paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ### Custom Assets and Persistence
 Custom Assets adds optional persistence to scriptable objects.
 Persistent assets must be read/write and have the `persistent` field set in the Unity Editor.

 Each persistent object is serialised to JSON and written as a `PlayerPref` entity.
-For this reason, the total storage is about one megabyte.For more massive storage needs, use a database.
+For this reason, the total storage is about one megabyte.
+For more massive storage needs, use a database.

 The key is made up of the name of the asset and the class name, making it unique to the application.